Doctor insights on:

 - Throbbing pain after root canal

-- Mouth pain after root canal
+- Throbbing tooth pain after root canal

-- Face pain after root canal
+- Severe tooth pain after root canal treatment

-- Dull pain after root canal
+- Dental pain after root canal treatment

-- Gum pain after root canal
+- Pain after root canal treatment how long

-- Nerve pain after root canal
+- Severe pain after root canal treatment

 - Jaw pain after root canal treatment